guidorice/mogeo/README.md

 - [ ] simplify or decimate
 - [ ] stratified sampling?
 - [ ] zonal stats?
-- [ ] smart antimeridian crossing mode? (dual quaternions?)
+- [ ] smart antimeridian crossing mode (quaternions?)

 ## architectural decisions

-- Features are composed of an N-dimensional arrays of numeric values, e.g (float32).
+- Features are composed of an N-dimensional arrays.
 If greater than 2 dimensions are needed, there is flexibility in that they can represent an elevation (z) and/or other measurement dimensions (m1, m2, ...mn), for example.

 - Graphs of geometries within Features are composed of [adjacency matrices](https://en.wikipedia.org/wiki/Adjacency_matrix) for memory and cache efficiency.

 - Promote Mojo's value semantics, because it is preferred over reference semantics.
 - Promote vectorization (SIMD) and concurrency.